Charlie Sheen Reveals Why He Backed Out Of ‘Dancing With The Stars’ Season 28 At The Last Minute

 “I don’t appear on shows I don’t watch,” he said.

-Suffice it to say, he probably doesn’t with Dancing With the Stars either.
+Suffice it to say, he probably doesn’t watch Dancing With the Stars either.

-With Sheen out, Burke was ultimately partnered with controversial former NFL star Ray Lewis for the Dancing With the Stars Season 28 cast.
+With Sheen out, Burke was ultimately partnered with controversial former NFL star Ray Lewis for the show’s Season 28 cast.

-Just ahead of the DWTS Season 28 premiere, the pro dancer, who won the mirrorball trophy in back to back seasons in 2006 with celebrity partners Drew Lachey and Emmitt Smith, told Us Weekly her celebrity partner was the type of guy she prefers to be teamed up with.
+Just ahead of the season premiere, the pro dancer, who won the mirrorball trophy in back to back seasons in 2006 with celebrity partners Drew Lachey and Emmitt Smith, told Us Weekly her celebrity partner was the type of guy she prefers to be teamed up with.

 “I guess you could say from his job, from his occupation … he understands and he gets it.
-So I always prefer these types of people, let’s put it that way,” the Dancing With the Stars veteran said of her mystery man, whom we now know is Lewis.
+So I always prefer these types of people, let’s put it that way,” the pro said of her mystery man, whom we now know is Lewis.

 Burke also teased that her partner was “not based in Los Angeles” and that he is a “hard worker who is “full of personality.”

-In addition to Lachey and Emmitt, Cheryl Burke’s long list of past Dancing With the Stars partners has included Ian Ziering, Wayne Newton, Cristián de la Fuente, Maurice Greene, Gilles Marini, Tom DeLay, Chad Ochocinco, Rick Fox, Chris Jericho, Rob Kardashian, William Levy, D.L.
-Hughley, Jack Osbourne, Drew Carey, Antonio Sabàto Jr., Ryan Lochte, Terrell Owens and Juan Pablo Di Pace.
+In addition to Lachey and Smith, Burke’s long list of past partners includes Ian Ziering, Wayne Newton, Cristián de la Fuente, Maurice Greene, Gilles Marini, Tom DeLay, Chad Ochocinco, Rick Fox, Chris Jericho, Rob Kardashian, William Levy, D.L.
+Hughley, Jack Osbourne, Drew Carey, Antonio Sabàto Jr., Ryan Lochte, Terrell Owens, and Juan Pablo Di Pace.

-Dancing With the Stars airs Mondays at 8 p.n. on ABC.
+Dancing With the Stars airs Mondays at 8 p.m. on ABC.